Tiyeni partners with other organisations when co-operative working is the best way to achieve results.

 In Malawi we partner with research institutions including Mzuzu University, Lilongwe University of Agriculture and Natural Resources (LUNAR), University of Livingstonia, DARS - Department of Agricultural Research Services, and the Japan International Cooperation Agency (JICA) for the ELSaN Environment, Livelihood, and Sanitation Nexus Project with Kyoto University.

 Tiyeni is contributing to LIN's Community Empowerment Program through training of community based organisations in Deep Bed farming.

 Luke International (LIN) works to restore human health and dignity through building bridges between local and international development partners, creating interfaces between health and technology.

-LIN and Tiyeni have come together with a shared vision to empower communities in Malawi through promotion of good agricultural practices.
-The community clubs supported by LIN and trained by Tiyeni include:
+LIN and Tiyeni partner with a shared vision to empower communities in Malawi through promotion of good agricultural practices.

-Tiyeni joined the Soil Food Web School as partner charity for the first ever Soil Regen Summit, over 4 days in March 2021.
+Tiyeni joined the Soil Food Web School as partner charity for the first ever Soil Regen Summit in March 2021.
 The event hosted international names in the soil science and land husbandry world, attracted a huge global audience and raised many thousands in donations towards Tiyeni's work.
 We were delighted to join as charity partner again for the 2022 summit.